rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

 * Q1) How many samples are there in the dataset?
 * Q2) What kind of metadata do we have about each of the samples?

-PICRUSt uses an older version of BIOM.
-So we will switch the PYTHONPATH temporarily while running PICRUSt commands.

-    export PYTHONPATH=~/lib/

 The first step is to correct the OTU table based on the predicted 16S copy number for each organism in the OTU table:

     normalize_by_copy_number.py -i otus.biom -o otus_corrected.biom